Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release
 MONAI Workload Manager R1

-### [REQ] MWM SHALL be able to discover applications deployed on MONAI Deploy
+### [REQ] MWM SHALL be able to discover applications deployed on MONAI App Server
-MWM shall discover applications deployed on the systems and make them available to the data discovery agent and export sinks.
+MWM shall discover applications deployed on the MONAI App Server and make them available to the data discovery agent and export sinks.

 #### Background
 In order to associate user-defined data discovery rules with applications, users and MWM, itself must know all MONAI applications deployed on the platform.
 This also allows users to link each deployed applications to one or more export sinks.